Ripon station

 Ripon is a future Altamont Corridor Express station in the city of the same name.
-The platform will be located between the railway right of way and U.S. Highway 99, south of the Main Street interchange.
+The platform will be located between the railway right of way and California State Route 99, south of the Main Street interchange.
 Access to the platform will be via a pedestrian overcrossing southwest over the tracks to South Industrial Avenue.
 It was expected to open to revenue service in 2024 as a station along the first phase of ACE's Merced Extension project to Merced, but was later delayed to 2027.